damienhanoun/basic-rest-api/README.md

  - download
  - upload

-And the fourfth is about the status 204(No-Content) which will throw an error even if fetch consider it as ok.
+And the fourth is about the status 204(No-Content) which will throw an error even if fetch consider it as ok.

 Your url should look like this : http://mysite/api/resource/1/download